dotSlashJack/covid-risk-meter/README.md

 You can also provide your own column names to perform calculations on (so long as you provide the name when instantiating the ThreatCalculator class), as we do in calculate.py.
 You can see the column names we use in that file, and each instantiation of the ThreatMeter class is commented so you can understand how we performed each calculation.

+### Running locally:

+Option 1, command line:

+1. Navigate to the "zip" folder inside of the main folder

+2. Run: python local_run.py --x &lt;path/to/excel.xlsx> -m &lt;meter> for the main meter, &lt;state> for state calculator, or &lt;predict> for the predictive tool.
+If you only run with the excel argument, the tool will run the main meter calculations ONLY by default

+Option 2, GUI:

+1. Navigate to the "zip" folder inside of the main folder

+2. Run: python local_run.py

+3. Choose your excel file with the button with the "Select Excel File"

+4. Check the boxes method(s) you would like to run

+5. Click RUN

+6. Your results will be printed in the console/terminal where you ran the file from.
+Outputs will later be provided in file format as well.

 ### Using with AWS Lambda:

 The lambda function and supporting code are located inside of the "zip" directory